 Reading and language form the basis for lifelong learning.
 Each week our kindergarten class leaves the Choklits grounds and heads to the library where they return, browse, read and borrow books.
 Getting out into the community helps children begin to understand their place in the world and how to interact with others.
 As the telling and sharing of stories is one of the most effective ways children learn, our library visits are much loved by the children, often stoking their imaginations and enhancing their storytelling skills.
 Our kindergarten class is currently learning Chinese via the language program called ELLA, an Australian Government initiative that inspires children by driving a genuine interest in new language and culture.

 We facilitate many incursions and excursions each year to ensure we incorporate knowledge from well beyond the Choklits grounds.
 In the past that has included; animal experts, drama and dancing, indigenous awareness, an animal farm visit, dentist visit, photographer visit, road safety awareness, pet awareness, water safety awareness and a visit from Father Christmas.
 We also hold an annual Christmas concert and BBQ for our entire Community to attend.
-Each week our kindergarten class goes off site for a library visit and we often travel by public bus to visit our friends at Estia Health in Ringwood.
-To see exactly what we get up too, watch this video from a recent excursion.
+Each week is action packed for all our kindergarten classes.
+For example, our kindergarten class at Choklits Ringwood goes off site for a library visit and often travel by public bus to visit our friends at Estia Health in Ringwood.
+To see exactly what we get up to, watch this video from a recent excursion.

-Choklits is an all inclusive centre so there is never anything extra to pay to attend.
+Choklits are all inclusive centres so there is never anything extra to pay to attend.
 Our fees include all meals, nappies and consumables.
 We like everyone to feel at home here from day one so when each child starts they receive a welcome pack including a Choklits t-shirt, a copy of our Chef Helen’s cookbook and a sun hat.
 We also provide bedding for the children who require it and have spare clothing for short-term loan.

-Choklits has a funded four-year-old kindergarten program run by Elena Ermakova who holds a Bachelor of Early Childhood Education.
-Our Kindergarten programs are the same as council run Kindergartens and private schools.
+Choklits has a funded three-year-old and funded four-year-old kindergarten program run by Jaya Kasavaraj and Elena Ermakova who both hold a Bachelor of Early Childhood Education.
+Our kindergarten programs are the same as council run kindergartens, sessional kindergartens and private schools.
 The difference is we operate from 7am to 6pm, Monday to Friday, are open 52 weeks of the year including all school holidays and cater for all family and work situations.

-We opened our brand new Kindergarten Room in June, 2018.
+We opened our purpose built kindergarten room at our Ringwood centre in June, 2018.